 Parents are ultimately responsible for their child's attendance in school.
 Students who are absent without valid cause and/or do not bring a note are considered truant.
 Truancy violates state and local attendance laws and is considered a serious offense.
 Continued truancy may result in legal action.

 Parents and other visitors to our school are required to sign in at the main entrance and receive a visitor's pass.
+All visitors must report to the Main Office unless they have a previously scheduled appointment that is on the Security Calendar.
 This procedure is strictly enforced in order to maintain a safe environment within the school building.

 Withdrawal of Students